dannydariowinandy/dannydariowinandy/README.md

 ---

 I focus on balancing **scalable IT operations** with **robust cybersecurity and compliance** to help organizations innovate with confidence.
-My career spans **FinTech, FMCG, Telecom, and Consulting**, where I’ve built resilient IT organizations, led enterprise-scale transformations, and delivered measurable results in cost efficiency, growth, and sustainability.
+My career spans FinTech, FMCG, Telecom, and Consulting, where I’ve built resilient IT organizations, driven enterprise-scale transformations, and delivered measurable results in efficiency, growth, and sustainability.

 I see IT as a **strategic growth catalyst, not a cost center** - architecting secure, cloud-first, and intelligent infrastructures that enable agility, resilience, and long-term business value.